Print

 1. Preheat the oven to 425°F.

-4. Meanwhile, in a large bowl, stir together the mustard, maple syrup, vinegar, and Sriracha.
+4. Meanwhile, in a large bowl, stir together the mustard, maple syrup, vinegar, and sriracha.

-5. When the Brussels sprouts are done, transfer them to the bowl and gently toss to coat them in the glaze.
-Then transfer to a serving platter, sprinkle with pomegranate, and serve.
+5. When the Brussels sprouts are charred, transfer them to the bowl and gently toss to coat them in the glaze.
+Return to the baking sheet and roast for 3 to 5 minutes more, just until the glaze thickens.

 Notes